 Table 7 is a summary of the detailed inventory of PSCSs in the ZCC.
 The detailed source inventory was conducted to identify PSCSs that were not identified in the existing database review and to verify the location of the PSCSs within the ZCC.
-There were no additional PSCSs identified in detailed inventories of the ZCC.
+Additional PSCSs that were identified in detailed inventories of the ZCC consist of a commercial activity (used car sales).